The Industrial Organization Society (IOS) was founded in 1972 by

 in order to accommodate the needs and interests of the burgeoning field.

-The 12th annual International Industrial Organization Conference will be held April 11 - 13, 2014 in Chicago, Illinois
+The 12th annual International Industrial Organization Conference was held April 11 - 13, 2014 in Chicago, Illinois

 at the Northwestern Law Searle Center on Law Regulation and Economic Growth.